wgilpin/recruitment-ascee/readme.md

 Getting started:

-1. You'll need the app engine datastore keys to run it live
+1. You'll need the app engine datastore keys to run it live, or your own service account on GAE in this project.

 2. cd /server
    npm install